Medical Patents: Everything You Need to Know

 A patent attorney is a lawyer who specializes in intellectual property and patent law.
 In addition to passing the standard bar exam, patent attorneys must pass a special exam, known as the “patent bar exam” to obtain a license to advocate for their clients before the Patent and Trademark Office.
 They also need to have some other expertise related to the patent field, including computer science or biotechnology.

 If you need help with filing a medical patent or general advice about patents, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.